Do Genes Play a Role in Becoming an Addict?

 Absolute Awakenings – Comprehensive Recovery

 At Absolute Awakenings, we take genetics into careful consideration.
-Upon admission to our recovery program, each client will undergo an in-depth assessment, which will focus on unearthing to contributing factors of addiction – including genetics and family history.
-We offer services and provide resources to the family members of each client so that they can further educate themselves on the disease model of addiction, and so that the family unit can begin to heal as a whole.
+Upon admission to our recovery program, each client will undergo an in-depth assessment, focusing on unearthing contributing factors of addiction – including genetics and family history.
+We offer services and provide resources to the family members of each client so that they can further educate themselves on the disease model of addiction and the family unit can begin to heal as a whole.

-If you have been struggling with an addictive disorder, it is important to note that genetics may play a role even if your family members are in recovery, or if they struggled with another type of addictive disorder – like a behavioral addiction.
-Addiction of any kind affects the same part of the brain (the reward center).
+Suppose you have been struggling with an addictive disorder.
+In that case, it is important to note that genetics may play a role even if your family members are recovering or if they struggled with another type of addictive disorder – like a behavioral addiction.
+Addiction affects the same part of the brain (the reward center).
 That means that you might struggle with alcoholism or drug addiction while your father struggles with gambling addiction, or your aunt struggles with a shopping addiction.
-When determining whether or not genetics play a role, consider your extended family and consider both substance abuse and behavior addictive disorders.
+When determining whether or not genetics play a role, consider your extended family and consider both substance abuse and addictive disorders.
 Of course, you do not need to figure out the reasons behind your addiction before you seek help – that’s our job.
-To learn more about the role genetics play or to learn more about Absolute Awakenings and our comprehensive program of addiction recovery, give us a call today.
+To learn more about the role genetics play or Absolute Awakenings and our comprehensive addiction recovery program, give us a call today.